anancarv/python-artifactory/README.md

 # If you want to run a dryRun test, you can do the following:
 # artifact = art.artifacts.copy("<CURRENT_ARTIFACT_PATH_IN_ARTIFACTORY>","<NEW_ARTIFACT_PATH_IN_ARTIFACTORY>", dryrun=True)
+# It will return properties of the newly copied artifact
 ```

 #### Move artifact to a new location